-Term Definition Applied load per anchor The dead weight of the prestressed concrete member multiplied by the sling angle factor and the dynamic factor and divided by the number of effective lifting points used in the lift Designer RPEQ Engineer responsible for the design of the element Dynamic factor A multiplying factor to account for dynamic effects during lifting Factor of Safety The ultimate capacity (lower characteristic strength) of the lifting anchor divided by the applied load per anchor Lifting anchor A cast-in, bolted-on or otherwise attached device anchored to the unit at the lifting point, which is provided exclusively for lifting the prestressed concrete member Lifting attachment Lifting device used to attach a lifting anchor to the hoisting equipment Lifting point The designed location of a lifting device to be used for lifting a prestressed concrete member Lift off test A test to determine the force in a strand after stressing is complete independent of the main multi-wire stressing system Rigging diagram Diagram showing the method for attaching hoisting equipment to the prestressed concrete member, the required sling angles, and load sharing requirements Sling angle factor The factor by which the tension in a sling increases according to the included angle between the slings Super-workable concrete (SWC) Concrete that is able to flow and consolidate under its own weight, completely filling the formwork or bore hole even in the presence of dense reinforcement, whilst maintaining homogeneity and generally without the need for additional compaction Working Load Limit The maximum load which may be applied to a lifting anchor, device or attachmen.
+Term Definition Applied load per anchor The dead weight of the prestressed concrete member multiplied by the sling angle factor and the dynamic factor and divided by the number of effective lifting points used in the lift Designer RPEQ Engineer responsible for the design of the element Dynamic factor A multiplying factor to account for dynamic effects during lifting Factor of Safety The ultimate capacity (lower characteristic strength) of the lifting anchor divided by the applied load per anchor Lifting anchor A cast in, bolted on or otherwise attached device anchored to the unit at the lifting point, which is provided exclusively for lifting the prestressed concrete member Lifting attachment Lifting device used to attach a lifting anchor to the hoisting equipment Lifting point The designed location of a lifting device to be used for lifting a prestressed concrete member Lift off test A test to determine the force in a strand after stressing is complete independent of the main multi wire stressing system

+Term Definition Registered Pre-qualified product or supplier in accordance with departmental registration schemes: Registration Scheme: Suppliers and Products for Bridges and Other Structures Product Index for Bridges and Other Structures Registration for certain products and suppliers is a pre-requisite for approval, not a substitute.
+Rigging diagram Diagram showing the method for attaching hoisting equipment to the prestressed concrete member, the required sling angles, and load sharing requirements Sling angle factor The factor by which the tension in a sling increases according to the included angle between the slings Working Load Limit The maximum load which may be applied to a lifting anchor, device or attachment.